sumiya11/Groebner.jl/README.md

 We thank Vladimir Kuznetsov for helpful discussions and providing the sources of his F4 implementation.

-We are grateful to The Max Planck Institute for Informatics and The MAX team at l'X for providing computational resources.
+We are grateful to The Max Planck Institute for Informatics, The MAX team at l'X, and the OURAGAN team at Inria for providing computational resources.

 ## See also